-Infant/Toddler Certificate of Mastery Option Workforce Development Certificate
+Infant/Toddler Certificate of Mastery Option

+Workforce Development Certificate

 Program Description:

 This curriculum is designed to meet the requirements for the R.E.W.A.R.D.
 Oklahoma Supplement Scale.
 Courses address infant - toddler development and care and are designed to prepare students for positions in child care programs serving infants and toddlers.
 Students who achieve a grade of "C" or better in the Infant - Toddler courses may apply the credits toward any TCC Child Development Associate in Applied Science degree as controlled electives.
 To complete the Certificate of Mastery students must also take Composition I.

-NOTE: Students who intend to follow this degree plan must complete a one - page information sheet and obtain a Criminal Background Investigation packet from the Liberal Arts Division Office at West Campus.
-Students are responsible for the current fee and returning their criminal background reports to the appropriate TCC office.
-Once the TCC Administration notifies the Liberal Arts Division Office at West Campus that a student has received criminal background and sex offender clearance, the Liberal Arts Division will notify that student he/she may enroll in Child Development Laboratory courses.
+NOTE: Tulsa Community College's Child Development Academic Program requires that all child development students enrolling in a child development laboratory course obtain a criminal background check at their own expense and provide a copy of a current Tuberculosis Skin Test (TB) test with a negative reading (within the past year).
+Students must fill out and submit a Background Student Information Form along with Background Check Consent Form to the West Campus Child Development Academic Program office (S 128) or West Campus Liberal Arts office (L 144).
+Call 918-595-8177 or 918-595-8079 for more information.

 NOTE: Employment in child care requires CPR Certification.
 Students may meet this requirement by taking PHED 2212.

 Degree Awarded: Certificate of Achievement

 For More Information Contact:

 Liberal Arts Division, Child Development Academic Program, West Campus: (918) 595-8079

 Child Development 15 hours

 ^\CHLD 2513 Programming for Infants and Toddlers

 ^\CHLD 2523 Physical Development in Infants and Toddlers

 ^\CHLD 2543 Cognitive and Language Development in Infants and Toddlers

-^\CHLD 2263 Social and Emotional Development: Early Childhood
+^\CHLD 2263 Social and Emotional Development: Birth to Eight

 and select 3 credit hours from the following

 ^CHLD 2003 Child Development in the Lifespan

-^CHLD 2023 Child Development and Parenting

-^\CHLD 2103 Child Guidance
+^CHLD 2103 Child Guidance

 ^CHLD 2113 Introduction to Child Care Management

 ^CHLD 2203 Child and Family in the Community

 ^CHLD 2213 Children with Special Needs

-^\CHLD 2413 Professionalism & Leadership in Early Care & Education
+^\CHLD 2413 Professionalism & Leadership in Early Care &

+Education

 English 3 hours

 \ENGL 1113 Composition I

 Total Credit Hours: 18

-\Course has prerequisite (See course description section of catalog)

-^Course must be completed with a "C" or better.
+\Course has prerequisite (See course description section of catalog) ^Course must be completed with a "C" or better.